thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>queue.kafka.confluent.ssl.algorithm</td>
 			<td>TB_QUEUE_KAFKA_CONFLUENT_SSL_ALGORITHM</td>
 			<td>https</td>
-			<td> The endpoint identification algorithm used by clients to validate server host name.
+			<td> The endpoint identification algorithm used by clients to validate server hostname.
 The default value is https</td>
 		</tr>
 		<tr>
 			<td>queue.kafka.confluent.sasl.mechanism</td>
 			<td>TB_QUEUE_KAFKA_CONFLUENT_SASL_MECHANISM</td>
 			<td>PLAIN</td>
 			<td> The mechanism used to authenticate Schema Registry requests.
-SASL/PLAIN should only be used with TLS/SSL as transport layer to ensure that clear passwords are not transmitted on the wire without encryption</td>
+SASL/PLAIN should only be used with TLS/SSL as a transport layer to ensure that clear passwords are not transmitted on the wire without encryption</td>
 		</tr>
 		<tr>
 			<td>queue.kafka.confluent.sasl.config</td>